 12 Best Day Hikes on the Pacific Crest Trail

-The Pacific Crest National Scenic Trail (PCT) is a 2,600-mile contiguous hiking trail that stretches from the border of California and Mexico to the border of Washington and Canada, traversing the most rugged environments found on the western coastal states.
-The trail crosses through 26 national forests, seven national parks, five state parks, and four national monuments, not to mention the entire John Muir Trail of Central California.
+The Pacific Crest National Scenic Trail (PCT) is a 2,600-mile contiguous hiking trail that stretches from the border of California and Mexico to the border of Washington and Canada.
+Traversing the most rugged environments found on the western coastal states, the trail crosses through 26 national forests, seven national parks, five state parks, and four national monuments.
+The trail also shares a path with the entire John Muir Trail of Central California.

-1 Eagle Rock
+1. Eagle Rock

 If you are looking to make a day hike to Eagle Rock, all it takes is a 6.5-mile round-trip starting from Highway 7 near the Warner Springs fire station.
-Follow the PCT markers from the road, as the trail bends alongside the Canada Verde Creek and ravine for the first half of the trip before continuing through arid grasslands and sparse vegetation until you reach the unmistakable geological icon that is Eagle Rock.
-Tackle this trail between March and May, before many of the thru-hikers will be found in the area, and there is a good chance you'll stumble across a stunning display of wildflowers blooming along the path.
+Visitors can follow the PCT markers from the road.
+The trail bends alongside the Canada Verde Creek and ravine for the first half of the trip before continuing through arid grasslands and sparse vegetation.
+The total ascent for this day hike is less than 1,000 feet.

 Accommodation: Where to Stay Near Warner Springs

-2 Mount Baden-Powell
+2. Mount Baden-Powell

-3 Mount Whitney
+3. Mount Whitney

-To hike to the top of this bucket-list peak in a day, you won't spend much of any time on the actual PCT, and instead tackle it from the other side of the mountain, from the Whitney Portal, after obtaining a much sought-after permit.
-Accomplish this 22-mile, round-trip however, gaining over 6,000 feet as you climb to the top, and you'll get the most concentrated taste of the physical demands it takes to tackle the PCT found anywhere else along the trail.
+To hike to the top of this bucket-list peak in a day, hikers don't spend any time on the actual PCT.
+Instead, day hikers tackle it from the other side of the mountain, from the Whitney Portal, after obtaining a much sought-after permit.
+Accomplish this 22-mile round-trip, gaining over 6,000 feet as you climb to the top, and you'll get the most concentrated taste of the physical demands it takes to tackle the PCT found anywhere else along the trail.

-4 Tuolumne Meadows
+4. Tuolumne Meadows

 While Yosemite National Park marks some of the busiest places you can find on the PCT, there is a reason why this national park is so popular.
 To get a taste of the high-mountain splendor that is Yosemite, you can hop on the PCT starting from the Tuolumne Meadows Campgrounds, near the eastern Highway 120 entrance to the park, and head north alongside the Tuolumne River as it carves its way through the granite-infused scenery.

-The cascading rapids of the Tuolumne River eventually lead hikers to the gushing Tuolumne and White Cascade Falls four miles down the trail, lending for a great photo opportunity and turnaround point on a fantastic day hike.
+The cascading rapids of the Tuolumne River eventually lead hikers to the gushing Tuolumne and White Cascade Falls four miles down the trail.
+These waterfalls offer a great photo opportunity and turnaround point on a fantastic day hike.

 Accommodation: Where to Stay in Yosemite National Park

-5 Sonora Pass
+5. Sonora Pass

-From the parking lot atop Sonora Pass (Highway 108), hikers have many trail options to explore, but to see the biggest views and most awe-inspiring scenery, it's worth trekking five miles south on the PCT from the parking area.
+From the parking lot atop Sonora Pass (Highway 108), hikers have many trail options to explore.
+To see the biggest views and most awe-inspiring scenery, it's worth trekking south on the PCT from the parking area.
 The trail starts with a climb and eventually evens out as it treks across the flank of Leavitt Peak, exposing hikers to a stunning ridgeline and deep basins containing alpine lakes.

-6 Carson Pass
+6. Carson Pass

-Accommodation: Where to Stay in Lake Tahoe
+Accommodation: Where to Stay in Lake Tahoe: Best Areas & Hotels

-7 Lower Castle Crags
+7. Lower Castle Crags

-After the PCT drops out of the highlands of Central California, spectacular views and scenery can still be found every step of the way.
-Especially so, when hikers enter the vicinity of Castle Crags State Park and nearby Mount Shasta.
-The granite spires and impressive rock croppings that comprise Castle Crags can be seen in clear sight along the 6.7 miles the PCT meanders through the state park, as well as stunning views of Mount Shasta not far off in the distance.
+Spectacular views and scenery can still be found every step of the way after the PCT drops out of the highlands of Central California.
+This is especially true when hikers enter the vicinity of Castle Crags State Park and nearby Mount Shasta.
+The granite spires and impressive rock outcroppings of Castle Crags can be seen in clear sight along the 6.7 miles the PCT meanders through the state park.
+Stunning views of Mount Shasta are not far off in the distance.

-8 Editor's Choice Crater Lake Rim Alternate
+8. Crater Lake Rim Alternate Editor's Choice

-The alternate trail officially begins at the Dutton Creek Trail Junction, but day hikers can cut some less scenic miles out by starting at the Rim Village.
-From here, the alternate trail follows along the rim for six miles, displaying dazzling views of Crater Lake and its sapphire waters the entire way.
+The alternate trail officially begins at the Dutton Creek Trail Junction, but day hikers can cut some less-scenic miles out by starting at the Rim Village.
+From here, the trail follows along the rim for six miles, displaying dazzling views of Crater Lake and its sapphire waters the entire way.

 Accommodation: Where to Stay Near Crater Lake

-9 Paradise Park via Timberline Lodge
+9. Paradise Park via Timberline Lodge

-10 Eagle Creek Alternate
+10. Eagle Creek Alternate

-Just under two miles from the start of the trail, Punch Bowl Falls and its large basin of water waits to be seen, and nearly seven miles in, Tunnel Falls allows hikers to trek under a waterfall through an impressive tunnel carved out of the rock.
-The Eagle Creek trail is one of the most popular trails in the Pacific Northwest, so you might be sharing the trail with some other avid adventurers, but with all there is to see, you won't mind the company.
+Just under two miles from the start of the trail, Punch Bowl Falls and its large basin of water waits to be seen.
+Nearly seven miles in, Tunnel Falls allows hikers to trek under a waterfall through an impressive tunnel carved out of the rock.
+The route to Tunnel Falls incorporates over 1,500 feet of elevation gain and takes most of the day.

-11 Chinook Pass
+11. Chinook Pass

-12 Hart Pass
+12. Hart Pass